Sustainable Council

 Our move to Food and Garden Organics (FOGO)

-Food and Garden Organics (FOGO) collection will start in late June 2025.
-Recent waste bin audits show that food waste makes up 26% of bin contents (measured by weight).
-This is an average of 3.4kg per bin, per week.
+Recent waste bin audits show that food waste makes up 23% of bin contents (measured by weight).
+This is an average of 3.3kg per bin, per week.
+After one year, this amounts to an estimated 4,653 tonnes of food going to landfill with the potential to produce 11,630 tonnes of greenhouse gases.

 Community education - sustainability and biodiversity